 Metagenomics species pan-genome (MSP) creation

-The 1,601 metagenomic samples used to build the Integrated Gene Catalog of the human gut microbiome (IGC2) were downloaded from the European Nucleotide Archive [68].
-Using the Meteor software suite[69], reads from each sample were mapped against the IG1C2 catalog and a raw gene abundance table was generated.
+The 1,601 metagenomic samples used to build the Integrated Gene Catalog of the human gut microbiome (IGC2) were downloaded from the European Nucleotide Archive [78].
+Using the Meteor software suite[79] (available at https://forgemia.inra.fr/metagenopolis/meteor), reads from each sample were mapped against the IGC2 catalog and a raw gene abundance table was generated.
 This table was submitted to MSPminer[9] that reconstituted 1,989 clusters of co-abundant genes named Metagenomic-Species Pangenomes (MSPs).
 Quality control of each MSP was manually performed by visualizing heatmaps representative of the normalized gene abundance profiles.
-In addition, MSPs completeness and contamination were assessed by searching for 40 universal single copy marker genes[70] and by checking taxonomic homogeneity.
+In addition, MSPs completeness and contamination were assessed by searching for 40 universal single copy marker genes[80] and by checking taxonomic homogeneity.

 MSP taxonomic annotation with phylogenetic tree.